amadeuspham/CarsMap/README.md

 # CarsMap
 A simple React Native mobile app displaying cars information in a list and on a map, similar to ridesharing applications.
+The cars' information is static, and stored in assets/locations.json

 ## Table of Contents
 - [Getting Started](#getting-started)